 Full cheek snaffle bits are popular in both English and Western riding.
 They are allowed and legal for most horse sports including the AQHA and USDF dressage competition (the latter being one of the most dit-restrictive horse show organizations).
-In 2009 I had the opportunity to visit a stable in Germany where the Olympian Isabelle Werth kept her competition horses and trained, and I was amazed and impressed to see how many of these horses- which are required to compete in double bridles with curb bits in competition- were trained in either loose ring snaffle bits or, like discussed in this article, full cheek snaffle bits.
+In 2009 I had the opportunity to visit a stable in Germany where the Olympian Isabelle Werth kept her competition horses and trained, and I was impressed to see how many of these horses- which are required to compete in double bridles with curb bits in competition- were trained in either loose ring snaffle bits or, like discussed in this article, full cheek snaffle bits.

 Full cheek snaffle bits are a popular choice for ponies and for horses that are ridden by children.
 Although any bit can be painful for a horse if used improperly or with too much pressure, a full cheek snaffle is generally understood to be one of the gentlest bits.
 It is particularly gentle because the “full cheek” shaft on either side of the mouth transfers some of the pressure of the reins onto the side of the mouth, rather than sensitive teeth, lips, and tongue inside the horse’s mouth.

 Horses ridden with a full cheek snaffle bit learn to respond to pressure on the side of her face– often before any significant pressure is applied on the reins.
 For this reason, a horse that can be ridden in a full cheek snaffle bit is often a very well-trained, enjoyable horse to ride.
 (The type of bit that a horse is typically ridden in says a lot about a horse and its training, which is why we included in our list of 10 questions to ask before buying a horse).